ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 UNFINISHED
 {{< /hint >}}

-This proposal requires official assistance to design visual operation interfaces.
+The implementation requires official assistance to design visual operation interfaces.
 The goal is to make view source code from the UI department directly usable by IT developers, including visually designed animations.
 If this could be implemented, it could reduce most code as well as negotiations between UI and IT developers, which is revolutionary without doubt.